-- Your baby is fussy or cries for long periods, and he cannot be comforted.
+- Your baby is fussy or cries for long periods and cannot be comforted.

-- Your baby breastfeeds less often or drinks less formula than usual, or he has feeding problems.
+- Your baby breastfeeds less often or drinks less formula than usual or has feeding problems.

 - You have questions or concerns about your baby's condition or care.

 - Medicines may be given to help your baby go through withdrawal.
-He may only be given enough medicine to last until his first follow-up visit.
+He or she may only be given enough medicine to last until his or her first follow-up visit.
 It is very important to give all medicines exactly as directed.

 Ask about safe ways to comfort your baby:

 You will need to bring your baby in for follow-up visits often at first.
-Your baby's healthcare provider will check that he is eating and sleeping well.
-Your child will need ongoing care and tests as he gets older.
-His healthcare provider will check for developmental or physical delays or problems.
+Your baby's healthcare provider will check that he or she is eating and sleeping well.
+Your child will need ongoing care and tests as he or she gets older.
+His or her healthcare provider will check for developmental or physical delays or problems.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.